-The majority of Americans suffer from allergies that are caused by pollen, dust, mold, and ragweed.
+The majority of Americans suffer from allergies that are caused by pollen, dust, dust mites, mold, and ragweed.
 All of these air contaminants can be effectively reduced with an air purifier.

 We have researched and tested over 20 of the most popular are purifiers on the market to determine the best air purifier for allergies.
 See our review of these purifiers below as well as important educational information regarding allergies and allergy prevention.

 The Honywell HEPA 300 was chosen as out best air purifier for allergies.
 This purifier is powerful and effective.
 It features a True HEPA filter as well as an easy to use control panel.
 The purifier also offers three different settings: Smoke, Dust, Pollen, and Germs.